Voidsans/miratope-rs/README.md

 Eventually, they'll be browsable from Miratope itself.

 ## Why is the rendering buggy?
-Proper rendering, even in 3D is a work in progress.
+Proper rendering is not finished yet.
+Miratope is still a work in progress in many areas.